semgrep/semgrep-docs/docs/troubleshooting/rules.md

   Valid metavariable names include `$X`, `$NAME`, and `$_VAR_2`.
   Invalid metavariable names include `$name`, `$1stvar` and `$VAR-WITH-DASHES`.

-# My rule doesn't match where it should
+# If your rule doesn't match where it should

 In general, it helps to test the patterns within your rule in isolation.
 If you scan for the patterns one by one and they each find what you expect,